 In Northern Iran, the fish is marinated with lemon juice and saffron and then fried to perfection, while Southern Iranian culinary traditions favor stuffing the fish and baking it.

-This rice complements Persian foods, serving as the perfect accompaniment to both fish and meat dishes.
+This rice perfectly complements Persian food, serving as the ideal accompaniment to both fish and meat dishes.

 - 2 cups basmati rice